 WHEREAS, MANTECA desires that DIMOTAKIS grant MANTECA an easement over a portion of the Dimotakis Parcel for the purposes of accessing, operating, and maintaining the FACILITY to serve the City of Manteca; and

-WHEREAS, The Dimotakis Parcel is flood-irrigated, and it is anticipated that flood irrigation will continue to be the method of irrigation for the foreseeable future and DIMOTAKIS desires a method to dispose of irrigation and stormwater drainage from that property (Dimotakis Drainage).
+WHEREAS, The Dimotakis Parcel is flood-irrigated, and it is anticipated that flood irrigation will continue to be the method of irrigation for the foreseeable future and DIMOTAKIS desires a method to dispose of excess irrigation water and stormwater drainage from that property (Dimotakis Drainage).
 The Dimotakis Parcel has been graded such that excess Dimotakis Drainage flows by gravity to an area of the Dimotakis Parcel approximately as shown on Exhibit C, attached hereto and incorporated herein by this reference.
 Dimotakis Drainage has historically been disposed of via infiltration into the ground at the location shown on Exhibit C; and

 WHEREAS, MANTECA is willing to allow Dimotakis Drainage to flow into the FACILITY for ultimate disposal providing such drainage amount is reasonable as defined in this Agreement.